 You can only have one student account at a time

 If you have a student account with another bank, you’ll need to switch to us after you’ve opened your Co-operative Bank student account.
 You can do this by calling us, or visiting us in branch.

 You must pay your student loan or other funding into your student account.
-If you don't we might convert your account to a standard current account and you could lose your student overdraft.
+If you don't, we might convert your account to our standard Current Account and you could lose your student overdraft.

-Your student account has an interest-free overdraft that can be increased each year you're studying:
+Your student account comes with an interest-free overdraft that you can request to increase each year you're studying.
+You could get:

 There is no monthly fee.
 You'll only be charged debit interest if you go over your agreed interest-free overdraft limit.

 You’ll need to contact us to request an increase to your overdraft limit.
 Your overdraft limit will not automatically increase in your 2nd, 3rd, or further years of study.
 Approval will depend on an assessment of account conduct and a review of regular funding.
 You'll be charged debit interest if you go into an unarranged overdraft.